 The Israelites had some good reasons for hating the Moabites.
 The Moabites descended from Abraham’s nephew Lot, and Lot’s son Moab was the son born from the incestuous relationship between Lot and his daughter (Gen. 19:30-38).
 Although the Dead Sea and the Arnon River in the Transjordan were general borders between the two countries that prevented what could have been general border problems such as happened between Israel and Syria, there certainly had been problems between Israel and Moab.
 For example, the Moabites had resisted Israel when they came out of Egypt and hired Balaam the prophet to curse Israel (Num.
 22-24).
 Also, the Moabites attempted to lure Israel away from Yahweh to the worship of their gods via the sexual rituals tied to cultic prostitution, and that eventually led to the death of more than 24,000 Israelites (Num.
 25:1-9).
 Also, Moab was so onerous to Israel that God commanded that they be excluded from the assembly of Yahweh (Deut.
 23:3-4).
 And most recently to the time of Ruth, there had been the 18-year Moabite oppression of Israel, especially southern Israel where Bethlehem was, under the reign of Eglon, king of Moab (Judges 3:12-14).
 So Israel had reasons for disliking Moabites, but that did not deter Ruth from supporting Naomi and going to where she could worship Yahweh.

 “It has been told, yes, told to me all that you have done.”
 Boaz understood the genuineness of Ruth’s question and explained why he is showing her such favor.
 The Hebrew text uses the figure of speech polyptoton, repeating the verb “told” in different forms for emphasis (the literal is, “being told it was told to me.”
-For more on the form of the translation and the emphasis of the polyptoton, see commentary on Gen. 2:16).
 The NLT expresses the idea of the text in amplified language: “I also know about everything you have done for your mother-in-law since the death of your husband.”

 Boaz’s answer is also a view into his soul, that he truly was a noble and humble believer.
 A proud and arrogant person would have thought, “That’s just the way I am, a great guy,” but that kind of thinking would never have even come into the mind of a wonderful believer like Boaz.
 He credits his treatment of Ruth as springing from her godly actions, not that he was so great.